-Landscape Management - Entrepreneurship/Placement - Member owns the enterprise, or works for a business that includes experiences with planting and maintaining plants and shrubs, landscaping and outdoor beautification, grounds keeping, sprinkler installations and lawn mowing/care services, portions of the project can include hardscaping and the installation of decorative rock, etc. NOTE: Projects including only the installation of hardscaping and building of landscape structures belong in the Agricultural Mechanics Design and Fabrication proficiency area.
+Landscape Installation - Entrepreneurship/Placement - Member owns the enterprise or works for a business that includes experiences with designing and installing landscapes (outdoor and indoor), including plants, shrubs, turf and trees.
+Includes sprinkler installation, hardscaping, and the installation of decorative rock, etc. NOTE: Projects including only the building of landscape structures belong in the Agricultural Mechanics Design and Fabrication proficiency area.
+(Note: Does not include mowing)

 Nursery Operations - Entrepreneurship/Placement - Member owns the enterprise or works for a business that provides experience in growing, marketing, and selling ornamental plants, vegetable starter plants, shrubs and/or tree production for the purpose of transplanting or propagation.
-This could include water garden plants if produced for sale.
+Includes water garden plants and sod/turf grass produced for sale.

 Outdoor Recreation - Entrepreneurship/Placement - Member owns the enterprise or works for a business that develops or provides outdoor recreational activities for public or family use as experiential or income-producing enterprises.
 These enterprises could include agritourism, vacation cabins and cottages, camping and/or picnic areas, recreational fishing, and/or hunting areas, winter sports, shooting preserves, guide services, riding stables, trail rides (ATV, horseback, etc.), vacation farms and guest ranches, natural scenic or historic areas, and running petting zoos and rodeo events where the member does not own or manage animals.
 NOTE: Personal participation in outdoor recreation activities is not an SAE.
-Working as a lifeguard of any type does not qualify as an SAE.